-Below are the known LST's and loads that contain CANADIAN UNIT's ONLY.
+Below are the known LST's and loads that contain CANADIAN UNIT's or Attached Unit's.

 Serials from Group L1 have already been included in the Landing tables in the main body of document.

 This group consisted of fifteen LST(2) including nine for 1 Corp and 51 Division and six for 1 Corps overheads.
 There were also three LST(1) for 1 Corps overheads and sixteen LCT(3) for 22 Armoured Brigade.